di-press/brain-tumor-segmentation/README.md

 The application of this project is in medical imaging domain.

-### Dataset

-The chosen dataset is <cite><a href="https://www.med.upenn.edu/cbica/brats2020/data.html">BraTS2020</a></cite> [2, 3, 4, 5, 6, 7].
-It is divided into three separate cohorts: Training, Validation, and Testing.
-The Training dataset
-is composed of multi-parametric MRI (mpMRI) scans from 369 diffuse glioma patients; glioma is considered a type of tumor.
-Each MRI volume is skull-stripped (the skull was extracted), and there are annotated masks for the tumors.
-The ground truth labels (masks) were provided by expert human annotators.

-The BraTS 2020 Validation cohort is composed of 125 cases of patients with diffuse gliomas, and it is similar to the Training Dataset.
-The ground truth labels for the validation data are not provided.

-For now, we don't plan to use the Testing Dataset in this project.

 ### Image Processing Tasks

 The following methods can be applied: